m1ndflay3r/zsh_libmisc/README.md

 ‎
 =
 ## -    features    -
-Below is a basic summary of the components of libmisc:
+Below is a basic summary of the features and components of libmisc: